What Happens to Your Skin When You Overwash?

 You think you're doing something good.
 You wash your face in the morning, again after the gym, once more before bed — because clean skin is healthy skin, right?
 Not exactly.

 So, what actually happens to your skin when you overwash?
-Let’s break it down.
+Let's get into it.

 Skin Feels Tight After Washing

-Your skin has a natural protective layer called the acid mantle — a thin barrier made up of sebum, sweat, and beneficial bacteria.
-Overwashing strips this layer away, leaving your skin exposed.
+Your skin has a natural protective layer called the acid mantle.
+Think of it as a thin, invisible shield made up of sebum, sweat, and good bacteria.
+When you overwash, you strip this layer away — leaving your skin defenseless.

 Skin Looks Dull or Flaky